ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 Now start a new Jenkins container just as described in **step 3** of the setup process.\
 You will have to re-install Maven as described in the previous section, we can only migrate the data, but no installed binaries.\
 Jenkins should be up and running again.
 If there are no issues, you can delete the old container using `docker rm jenkins_old` and the old image (see `docker images`) using `docker rmi <old-image-id>`.

+You should also update the Jenkins plugins regurlarly due to security reasons.
+You can update them directly in the Web User Interface in the Plugin Manager.

 ## Separate NGINX Configurations
 There are some placeholders in the following configurations.
 Replace them with your setup specific values